 Chase Sapphire Reserve vs Sapphire Preferred: Which is Right for You?

-Both the cards are currently offering elevated welcome offers, so we thought that it was the ideal time to revive the debate: which one is better?
+Which card is best for you?
 Each card has its own pluses and minuses along with the wildly different annual fees ($550 vs $95).
-So, in this post, you’ll find a side by side comparison of each card’s benefits, perks and travel & purchase protections in an attempt to help you sort that question out.
+In this post, you’ll find a side by side comparison of each card’s benefits, perks and travel & purchase protections in an attempt to help you sort that question out.

 Chase Sapphire Reserve vs Preferred